Sometimes candy making is a big fuss, but this Homemade Vegan Twix Bars recipe simplifies it!

 - For the Chocolate Coating

-two batches of homemade chocolate, or about 2 cups of melted chocolate chips
+Two batches of homemade chocolate, or about 2 cups of melted chocolate chips

 *To make the full batch of Twix bars, you may have to make two batches of the caramel, depending on how much you use.

 - First, make the caramel.
 You’ll need time to have it cool in the freezer.
 Combine the caramel ingredients in a small bowl.
 I think you’ll be happily surprised with how much it tastes like caramel!
-If you want a more caramel-ly taste, add a little more maple syrup, but know that it will make your caramel a little more runny.
+If you want a more caramel-ly taste, add a little more maple syrup, but know that it will make your caramel a little runnier.
 Once everything’s mixed, pour the mixture into a piping bag and use a twist tie to close it.
 Place the bag in the freezer to allow the mixture to get harder.

 - Next, make the cookies.
 Instead of piping them into rose shapes, pipe them into straight lines, whatever size you want your candy bars.
 I made mine about four inches long.
 This recipe should yield close to 20 mini cookies.
 Note: I did not refrigerate them after piping, and I baked them for about 15 minutes.
 You want them to be slightly golden on top.